Carer Care Inc. supports those who are at risk of emotional exhaustion from caring for others.

 These aims are met through:

-- Subsidised access to training, coaching and self care programs on a national and international basis.
+- Subsidised access to training, coaching and self-care programs on a national and international basis.

 - Direct support from the 'good will' of individuals who see or have experienced the value of Carer Care Inc.

-Managing Emotional Fatigue
+Emotional Fatigue

-Pastor Teo and Dr Rhonda Emonson
+Pastor Steven Teo and Dr Rhonda Emonson

 Dr Amanda Nickson and Dr Rhonda Emonson